Bastardkb/bastardkb.github.io/help/remapping_pins.md

 Take a note of the pin number (eg. `GP20`).

+// TODO identify row or diode column pin on PCB directly

 # Identify a replacement pin

 Next, you need to choose a pin that's not used, which we will use to replace the broken pin.